 In California, the “duty of care” refers to the legal obligation to use reasonable care to avoid injuring others.
-In order to prevail in a California personal injury case, a plaintiff must show that:
+In order to prevail in a California personal injury case, you must show that the defendant owed you a duty of care, they breached that duty, and you were injured as a result.1

 To help you better understand “duty of care” in a California personal injury case, our California personal injury lawyers discuss, below:

-- 3. How a court determines whether a duty exists
+- 3. How do courts determine whether a duty exists?

 You may also wish to see our articles on strict liability, negligence, gross negligence, recklessness and intentional torts in California.

 There is no specific legal definition of “duty of care” in California.
-But the California Supreme Court has embraced the idea that people are legally obligated to prevent foreseeable harm to others when it is reasonable for them to do so.3
+The California Supreme Court has embraced the idea that people are legally obligated to prevent foreseeable harm to others when it is reasonable for them to do so.3

 “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.”